JosephScript/prime_group_node_04_solution/README.md

 ## Structure

 Project structure follows the typical Express-Generator format with some additions.
 All random generator modules are in the `/modules` folder.
-The user class cconstructor along with all of it's database methods are inside of the `/models/user.js` file.
+The user class constructor along with all of its database methods are inside of the `/models/user.js` file.
 Users are sent to the request inside of the `/routes/users/js` file.
 Finally, all of the jQuery and Ajax occurs in the `/public/javascripts/randomHumanGenerator.js` file.

 See Notes below for more information.